DavidMorton/atonement-theories/the-necessity-problem-v5.md

 And if the fall is decreed and the decree serves the display of an essential attribute, then God is the author of the condition that binds him, which makes the constraint self-imposed and therefore not a necessity at all — Socinus's mercy horn returns intact.
 Human responsibility for the fall also becomes difficult to state in any robust sense.
 This is a fork rather than a knockout: a defender can retreat to a merely permissive decree, or to middle knowledge, and the argument has to be fought on that ground instead.
 But both branches cost something, and the branch that best protects free will is the one that least supports the necessity.

 ### Wall two — the doctrine of the Trinity

+> Once the debt is owed to God himself, the only parties left who can settle it are the persons of the Trinity — and between persons who share one essence, one will, and everything else, nothing can actually change hands.

 This one follows from the same move and is less often noticed.
 Once the obligation is *internal* to God, the only parties left to transact are the divine persons.
 Hence the pre-temporal pact, hence eternal suretyship, hence Christ standing before the Father.
 But a transaction between co-equals is either vacuous — nothing can really change hands between persons who share one essence — or it is subordinating, because a genuine payment requires one party to gain what the other gives up.